Diderot-Language/examples/unicode/README.md

 With each character we give the Unicode code point and name, the LaTeX equivalent (might be useful for Diderot programs in LaTeX documents), and other comments.

-Other computer scientists have nicely expressed the philosphy behind why it makes sense to express mathematical values and operators with mathematically idiomatic Unicode characters.
+Our basic philosophy behind indicating mathematical values and operators in the most idiomatic way possible is similar to principles previously articulated by other computer scientists.

 > First, we want to establish the idea that a computer language is not
 > just a way of getting a computer to perform operations but rather that